 My hamster did that too, but I clean the cage every day and that's why it doesn't smell bad.

 Your hamster is somehow ill.
 My guess is wet tail, but you can't be sure.
 Wet tail is a form of diarrhea that coats the hamster's bottom and creates blockage and attracting infection.
-You might want to have her looked at by a vet, but if it's too late, there's nothing that anyone can do.

 Our hamster cage has started to smell worse than usual.
 She seems ok though and is eating and drinking.